-- General Description Provides brief descriptions of the hazard, its characteristics and potential effects. - Location Provides information on the geographic areas within the planning area that are susceptible to occurrences of the hazard. - Severity/Extent Provides information on the potential strength or magnitude of the hazard. - Previous Occurrences Provides information on the history of previous hazard events in the planning area, including their impacts on people and property. - Probability of Future Occurrences Describes the likelihood of future hazard occurrences in the planning area.
-This includes a summary of any anticipated effects that climate change may have on the frequency, duration and intensity of future hazard events.
+- General Description Provides brief descriptions of the hazard, its characteristics and potential effects. - Location Provides information on the geographic areas within the planning area that are susceptible to occurrences of the hazard. - Severity/Extent Provides information on the potential strength or magnitude of the hazard. - Previous Occurrences Provides information on the history of previous hazard events in the planning area, including their impacts on people and property. - Probability of Future Occurrences Describes the likelihood of future hazard occurrences in the planning area, including a qualitative classification (Unlikely, Possible, Likely, or Highly Likely) as defined in the Priority Risk Index provided on page A-79.
+Narrative descriptions include a summary of any anticipated effects that climate change may have on the frequency, duration and intensity of future hazard events.
 A summary of these effects in the Northeast region and specifically Massachusetts is provided below.

 This section concludes with an overall summary of the key findings on the characteristics of each hazard and their potential impacts to the planning area.
-This information was used to measure relative risk each hazard poses to Fairhaven and helped the Local Planning Team in ranking and generally prioritizing the hazards for purposes of mitigation strategy development.
+This information was used to measure relative risk each hazard poses to Fairhaven and helped the HMPC in ranking and generally prioritizing the hazards for purposes of mitigation strategy development.